-MANLY BEACON 6
+z MANLY BEACON 6 © 2007

-Death Valley National Park, California and Nevada
+Death Valley National Park, CA

 Photographic Story Niki and I took our family to Death Valley in the 1970’s and saw nothing to photograph.
 When we returned in 2006 to give a workshop I was stunned by the beauty of the place.
 The textures and formations found in the valley are a photographers dream.
 After the workshop was finished, Niki and I stayed behind to do some of our own photography.
 Being the first of April, it was a mere 100.
 The dry heat was a challenge and quite a change from the humid weather of Florida.
 But, this was a great day.
 The clouds were beautiful and we were the only ones out on the dunes, so there were no footprints to disturb the sand.
 Digital – Archival Pigment Print This photograph was taken with an analog large format camera.
 After Clyde develops the negative, the film is scanned and edited in a computer program mimicking his darkroom techniques.
 The photograph is printed on an Epson Stylus 4800 or 11880 printer.
 Clyde uses archival Ultra-chrome K3 ink and prints on archival Harman Hahnemuhle paper.
 The limited edition photograph is then mounted and matted to current archival standards.
-Each print is signed and numbered.
+This is a limited edition series and each photograph is numbered.